Rob Gronkowski Player Prop Bets for NFL Week 17 | Tampa Bay vs. New York 1/2/2022

 - Note: Gronkowski's stats vs. Jets date back to 2016.

-- The 267.9 yards per game the Jets are allowing through the air makes them the NFL's 27th-ranked pass defense.
+- The 267.9 yards per game the Jets are conceding through the air makes them the NFL's 27th-ranked pass defense.

-- The Jets have allowed 23 touchdowns through the air (1.5 per game).
+- The Jets have given up 23 touchdowns through the air (1.5 per game).
 They are 16th in the league in that category.

 Recent Performances

-- In last week's matchup with the Panthers, Gronkowski caught one pass for 23 yards (23 yards per reception) while being targeted two times.
+- In last week's outing against the Panthers, Gronkowski was targeted two times, picking up 23 yards on one reception (averaging 23 yards per grab).

-- Gronkowski has caught eight passes on 22 targets for 114 yards during his last three games, averaging 38.0 yards per game.
+- Gronkowski has totaled 114 receiving yards (38.0 per game), hauling in eight passes on 22 targets over his last three games.

 Gronkowski's Tampa Bay Teammates